apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 `@since Oak 1.5.5, 1.4.7, 1.2.19`
 Unless custom analyzer is explicitly configured (as documented below), the built-in analyzer can be configured to include the original term as well (`PRESERVE_ORIGINAL`).
-This is controlled by setting boolean property `indexOriginalTerm` on analyzers node:
+This is controlled by setting boolean property `indexOriginalTerm` on the `analyzers` node:

     /oak:index/assetType
       - jcr:primaryType = "oak:QueryIndexDefinition"